Safe Policies for Reinforcement Learning via Primal-Dual Methods: Numerical Results

 \section{Numerical Results}

 We have proposed a way to find safe policies via primal-dual methods.
-In this section, in order to study the behavior of these proposed methods, we consider a continuous navigation task in an environment filled with hazardous obstacles (See Figure \ref{fig:quiver}).
+In this section, to study the behavior of these proposed methods, we consider a continuous navigation task in an environment filled with hazardous obstacles (See Figure \ref{fig:quiver}).
 An agent is deployed in this environment and its objective is to reach a goal, while avoiding several obstacles of different size and geometry.
-On more formal terms, the MDP representing this problem is composed of the state space $\ccalS = [0,10] \times [0,10]$, where the state is given by the position of the agent on the x- and y-axis, i.e., $s=(x,y)$.
+On more formal terms, the MDP representing this problem is composed of the state space $\ccalS = [0,10] \times [0,10]$, which represents the position of the agent on the x- and y-axis, i.e., $s=(x,y)$.
 The agent then takes actions, resulting in its movement along the x- and y-axis.
 These actions are given by a Gaussian policy, namely

 where, we consider a covariance matrix $\Sigma= \diag \left( 0.5,0.5\right)$.
-Furthermore, the policy is composed of a function approximator to the mean of the Gaussian distribution.
-This approximator is given by a weighted linear combination of Radial Basis Functions (RBF).
+Thus, the state of the agent evolves according to the dynamics $s_{t+1}=s_t+T_s a_t$, where $T_s$ is the sampling time of the system, chosen to be $T_s=0.05$.
+Furthermore, the mean of the Gaussian policy is a function approximator given by a weighted linear combination of Radial Basis Functions (RBF).
 More specifically,

 where $\theta=[\theta_1,\ldots,\theta_d]^\top$ is the parameter vector to be learned, $\sigma$ is the bandwidth of each RBF kernel and $\bar{s}_i$ its centers.
 We choose the bandwidth of the RBF to be $\sigma=0.5$ with centers spaced $0.25$ units from each other.